Should You Use Apple Watch for Fall Detection in 2024? Experts Weigh In

 Our Reviews Team testing Apple Watch fall detection

-We asked Christopher Norman, a geriatric nurse practitioner based in New York state, the difference between a “hard fall” and “slow fall” and what that may look like for older adults.
+We asked Christopher Norman, a geriatric nurse practitioner based in New York state, the difference between a “hard fall” and a “slow fall” and what that may look like for older adults.

 “A slow fall would be like a controlled descent: I feel myself getting dizzy, my legs start to give out, I might take a knee, and then fall forward or to the side,” said Norman.
 He explained how these falls might result in a bone break or fracture, depending on the person, but a joint dislocation or sprain/strain is more likely with a slow fall.